iamatypeofwalrus/liltunnel/README.md

 # Lil' HTTP Tunnel
-Just a simple, little HTTP proxy over an SSH tunnel
+Just a simple, little TCO / hTTP proxy over an SSH tunnel

 ## So you need to setup paswordless access to your server
 ### Generate an SSH Key for liltunnel